-You can find full details on the Delaware Department of Revenue website.
+You can find details on the Delaware Department of Revenue and IRS websites.

-You may need a Certificate of Good Standing for certain business-related services like opening a bank account.
-You can order one from us, and we will also send you courtesy emails when your compliance due date nears.
+You may need a Certificate of Good Standing for your Delaware corporation to carry out some business-related services like opening a bank account.

 Incfile provides a cost-effective service to help you create your Delaware corporation.
 We guide you through the process and handle most of the administrative steps, such as filing the necessary forms on your behalf.

 Our basic package also provides a free Registered Agent service for the first year.
 If you're looking for help starting an S Corporation or C Corporation, our comprehensive services provide outstanding value.